 How are viral hemorrhagic fevers spread?

-Most people get viral hemorrhagic fever through exposure to an infected rodent or arthropod.
+Most people get viral hemorrhagic fever through exposure to an infected arthropod, rodent or other animal.
 Viruses associated with arthropods are spread when a mosquito or tick bites a human.
 Viruses associated with rodents are spread through direct contact with rodent urine or feces; they are also spread when people breathe in particles from rodent urine or feces that have gotten into the air (e.g., from sweeping dirt containing dried urine or feces).
 Spread of viral hemorrhagic fever has also occurred when humans handle an infected animal.
-Some viral hemorrhagic fevers are spread from person to person through close contact with infected people or their body fluids or from contact with objects contaminated with infected body fluids.
+Some viral hemorrhagic fevers are spread from person to person through close contact with infected people or their blood or body fluids or from contact with objects contaminated with infected body fluids.

 What are the symptoms of viral hemorrhagic fever?